rjvirus/limehome_server/README.md

 # limehome_server
+If any issues persisting please pull the latest code.
+Thank you :)

 This REST API has been implmented using Google Firestore Database and Express which could be deployed as a serverless function as well with some tweaks.
 In order to swiftly run the program locally follow the instructions below: